phil-scott-78/thirty25-11ty/src/posts/how-i-fixed-roslyn.md

 }
 ```

 Threw this into a console application, hit run aaaand....it worked.
-No errror.
+No error.
 I had already reproduced the issue using
-FluentValidation so I knew the error could be trigged from this console app.
+FluentValidation so I knew the error could be triggered from this console app.
 Stumped for now I took the dog for a walk
 and some fresh air.
 While walking I started thinking that the compiler shouldn't care about EF, but rather maybe the
 collections being of type `IQueryable<>` was causing the lambdas to be compiled differently.
 I headed back inside and
 threw an `AsQueryable()` onto the end of both definitions and hit run and....jackpot.
 Got the failure message, and I was